 But this exclusion does not apply to "bodily injury" to "employees" not entitled to workers' compensation benefits or to liability assumed by the "insured" under an "insured contract".

-2. Paragraph B.5.
-Fellow Employee Exclusion is deleted.
+2. Exclusion B.5.
+Fellow Employee does not apply.

-3. Paragraph B.6.
-Care, Custody Or Control Exclusion is replaced by the following:
+3. Exclusion B.6.
+Care, Custody Or Control is replaced by the following:

 "Property damage" to property owned or transported by the "insured" or in the "insured's" care, custody or control.
 But this exclusion does not apply to liability assumed under a sidetrack agreement.

-4. Paragraph B.11.
-Pollution Exclusion is replaced by the following:
+4. Exclusion B.11.
+Pollution is replaced by the following:

 "Bodily injury" or "property damage" arising out of the actual, alleged or threatened discharge, dispersal, seepage, migration, release or escape of "pollutants".
 This exclusion does not apply if the discharge is sudden and accidental.

-5. Paragraph B.12.
-War Exclusion is replaced by the following:
+5. Exclusion B.12.
+War is replaced by the following:

 "Bodily injury" or "property damage" due to war, whether or not declared, or any act or condition incident to war.
 War includes civil war, insurrection, rebellion or revolution.
 This exclusion applies only to liability assumed under a contract or agreement.

-F. Paragraph C. Limit Of Insurance of Section II – Liability Coverage is replaced by the following:
+F. Paragraph C. Limit Of Insurance of Section II – Covered Autos Liability Coverage is replaced by the following:

 1. Regardless of the number of covered "autos", "insureds", premiums paid, claims made or vehicles involved in the "accident", the most we will pay for the total of all damages resulting from any one "accident" is the Limit Of Insurance for Covered Autos Liability Coverage shown in the Declarations.